ic17rey/project-Indy/README.md

 5. [Bus stop locations](https://data.indy.gov/search?collection=Dataset&q=transportation), from City of Indianapolis and Marion County - IndyGIS

 #### Files
 App.py creates the connection through flask to the database.
 The static folder inside the Indy directory includes all js and css files needed, and the templates folder includes the index.html.
-The live app is available to view the project at [Project Indy](https://projectindy.herokuapp.com/).
+When the app was live it was available at [Project Indy](https://projectindy.herokuapp.com/).

 #### Visualizations